 Swedish journalist shot to death in Afghan capital

-A guard at a restaurant across the street from the attack said two young men approached the journalist as he was talking to his translator at about 11 a.m. on the side of the road.
-The area is home to several embassies.
+A guard at a restaurant across the street from where the attack happened said two young men approached the journalist as he was talking to his translator at about 11 a.m.

 The guard, Mohammad Zubair, said one of the men pulled out a pistol and shot Horner in the head, causing him to collapse in a pool of blood.
 He said there was a single shot and the bullet then hit a nearby Mercedes Benz, which had a bullet hole.

-Zubair said he and other guards called to police at a nearby checkpoint and they began an investigation.
+The witness said he and other guards called the police from the checkpoint and they cordoned off the area.

-At a funeral service earlier in the presidential palace, Karzai lauded him for always promoting national interest.
+At a funeral service earlier in the presidential palace, Karzai lauded Fahim - who held the rank of field marshal and had survived several assassination attempts - for always promoting national interest.

 "I lost my best friend and my brother," Karzai said, surrounded by tribal leaders and other Afghan dignitaries and foreign diplomats.
 "He was always with me in making important decisions on international and domestic issues."

-Associated Press writers Amir Shah in Kabul and Matti Huuhtanen in Helsinki contributed to this report.
+Associated Press writers Amir Shah in Kabul, Matti Huuhtanen in Helsinki and Karl Ritter in Stockholm contributed to this report.